A Guide to Using Auction Bridging Loans and Bridging Finance:

 Research the Value of the Property

-The open market value of a property is determined by a number of different factors.
-In the case of investment properties, the rent that is associated with the area will also play a role in determining the open market value.
-It is important to fully research the value of any property before considering purchasing it, as well as determining what your maximum bid amount will be.
+Several factors determine the open market value of a property.
+In the case of investment properties, the rent associated with the area will also play a role.
+It is important to fully research the value of any property before considering purchasing it and to determine your maximum bid amount.

-There are a number of resources available to help bidders gain a full understanding of the property’s value, such as the Internet, local real estate agents, and public records of the property.
-All auction lots are required to have a guide price that helps to provide a general idea of what the sellers are looking for in terms of price in addition to a reserve price that is pre-agreed before the auction.
+Some resources, such as the Internet, local real estate agents, and public records, can help bidders fully understand the property’s value.
+All auction lots are required to have a guide price that helps provide a general idea of what the sellers are looking for in terms of price, in addition to a reserve price that is pre-agreed before the auction.

 Have the Property Valued and Approved before Auction Day, When Necessary

 If it is crucial to have the financing for an auction purchase in place before the bidding begins, you will need to have the property valued and approved in advance as well.
-It is important to remember that access to the property may be limited by the sellers or the auctioneer and that the lender that is chosen will need a few days to review any reports and make a decision on the loan.
+It is important to remember that access to the property may be limited by the sellers or the auctioneer and that the chosen lender will need a few days to review any reports and decide on the loan.

 When time is of the essence, it may be best to solicit the help of a finance broker to ease and quicken the process.
 The more traditional way that bidders work is by having a cash reserve available on bid day – this allows them to pay the purchase price in full with their own resources or only require a small amount of funding to make the purchase possible.